Rebecca Ploener—Featured Musician

 Rebecca will age out of the Cadets pretty soon, as the organization cuts you off at twenty-one.
 She talks about her present, a possible future in music, despite her change in major.
 Even though she currently studies exercise science, she seems pretty certain that she’ll still be involved in music.
 She plays in ensembles here at Appalachian State, and she still takes music courses, too.
 Rebecca keeps herself open to music, noting that there are still ways she could play, even if her career isn’t based in music.

 “I could still open an instrument repair shop.
-I’d have to do an apprenticeship for seven years, and then I could open my own shop.
+I’d have to do an apprenticeship for like, seven years, and then I could open my own shop.
 It’s still an option.”
 It feels considered when she mentioned this avenue, before briefly talking about others such as private lessons or helping out with high school bands.

 “I want to keep music as a passion instead of a career.
 There’s a lot of ways I can stay involved with music.
 And it might change, but for right now, I just like being able to play.”